-You should calculate the contribution to an OPS as if the employee is working normally.
+You should calculate the contribution to an occupational pension scheme as if the employee is working normally.

-During any period that your employee is on additional maternity leave (AML) but not receiving any maternity pay - eg during the last 13 weeks of AML - you do not have to make any employer contributions to an OPS unless the contract of employment provides otherwise.
+During any period that your employee is on additional maternity leave (AML) but not receiving any maternity pay - eg during the last 13 weeks of AML - you do not have to make any employer contributions to an occupational pension scheme unless the contract of employment provides otherwise.

-If the OPS rules require employee contributions to continue during maternity leave, her contributions should be based on the amount of statutory and/or enhanced maternity pay she is receiving.
+If the occupational pension scheme rules require employee contributions to continue during maternity leave, her contributions should be based on the amount of statutory and/or enhanced maternity pay she is receiving.

-Employee contributions will therefore stop during any period of unpaid maternity leave - eg during the last 13 weeks of AML - but the OPS rules may allow her to still make voluntary contributions.
+Employee contributions will therefore stop during any period of unpaid maternity leave - eg during the last 13 weeks of AML - but the occupational pension scheme rules may allow her to still make voluntary contributions.